dikortis/LetsTalkETC/Episodes/Episode_12.md

-if they absolutely band approve the proof but they felt like implemented in the protocol then it does create a security risk yes I was gonna improve recovery
+if they absolutely band approve the proof but they felt like implemented in the protocol then it does create a security risk I was gonna improve recovery

 **Christian Seberino:**
-yeah if you wouldn't have said that I that was that idea came to my mind when you are listing a possible attack vector so the analogy would be of
+yes if you wouldn't have said
+that I that was that idea came to my mind when you are listing a possible attack vector so the analogy would be of